-When you attempt to authenticate using public key cryptography, the SSH client and server must agree on which signature algorithm to use.
+When you authenticate using public key cryptography, the SSH client and server must agree on which signature algorithm to use for proving ownership of the key.
 OpenSSH 8.8 and newer deprecated the "ssh-rsa" signature algorithm (which relies on the weak SHA-1 hash) for security reasons.
-This error appears when: the client supports only ssh-rsa (deprecated), the server supports only ssh-rsa but has disabled it, or neither party supports a common algorithm.
-The systems cannot find mutual ground, so authentication fails before you're even prompted for a password.
+This error appears when: the client offers only ssh-rsa (deprecated), the server accepts only ssh-rsa but the client has disabled it, or neither party advertises a common algorithm for the offered key.
+The two sides cannot find mutual ground, so the key is rejected during signature negotiation.
+Note this is specifically a signature-algorithm mismatch for an RSA key — it is not a host-key or key-exchange negotiation failure, which produce different messages.

-The most future-proof solution is to use Ed25519 keys, which are modern, secure, and widely supported:
+The most future-proof solution is to use an Ed25519 key, which is modern, secure, and widely supported on current systems:

-When prompted for passphrase, either press Enter for no passphrase or create one.
+When prompted for a passphrase, either press Enter for none or set one (recommended).

 Then add your public key to the remote server: